finom/rebloom/README.md

 import Use0 from 'use-0';

 // 1.
 Define your root store
-// Use0 adds "use" method to the RootStore instance, that's all what it does class RootStore extends Use0 {
+// Use0 adds a "use" method to the RootStore instance; that's all it does. class RootStore extends Use0 {
-  count: 1,
+  count: 1;
 }

 const store = new RootStore();